SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 * Temperature high - your cold gas isn't cold enough.
 * Two Pressure low - you don't have enough cold gas.
 * Three Pressure high - you have water in your pipes/tanks.
 Remove it.
-* System failure - for some reason the set temperature and pressure have not been reached or you put the wrong ingridients into the furnace.
+* System failure - after the attempt to pressurize furnace - for some reason the set temperature and pressure have not been reached or you put the wrong ingridients into the furnace.